 Denise and I led these groups and workshops together for ten years, and then Denise decided to close her practice and move on to other endeavors.
 I decided to continue working with women addressing the motherhood question, and I developed the program further to serve individual women, adding exercises and writing assignments to the core program.
 Sometime in 2005 I resumed the group format, leading the groups myself.

-Today I offer my Motherhood Clarity Course™ privately one-on-one, as an online group class that’s 14 weeks in length and as a Self-Guided course designed to be done in tandem with the book.
+Today I offer my Motherhood Clarity Course™ privately one-on-one, as an online group class that’s four months in length and as a Self-Guided course designed to be done in tandem with the book.

 Helping Even More Women